 Most plants exude aromas that are synergistic blends of terpenes.
 These arise in nature to protect the plant in its habitat from disease, pests, and animals.

 One of the reasons we associate terpenes with cannabis is that they exist in high concentrations in this plant—just like any plant with a particularly notable odor, whether pleasant or not.
-The cannabis aroma can roam around considerably, from fruity and sweet, to skunky and sour, to earthy and woody, and to minty or spicy.
+The cannabis aroma can roam around considerably, from fruity and sweat, to skunky and sour, to earthy and woody, and to minty or spicy.
 However, especially for those who regularly enjoy cannabis, the aroma of a great cultivar is immediately apparent, and that smell is part of the overall experience.
+Some companies even sell strain-based terpene formulations that are THC-free but mimic the smell and taste of individual strains.

 Terpenes can also produce health effects in the human body, via aromatherapy, but also in other ways.
 Research in this area is ongoing.
 Read on to learn more about terpenes generally and what we know about their possible health benefits specifically to deepen your cannabis appreciation and experience.